Edwardian Yellow Gold Peridot EarringsIrene Byrne & Co

-These gorgeous Edwardian peridot 9ct yellow gold screw on earrings, have the romance of the Edwardian era in the design of early Art Deco 👌🏽 très chic.
+These gorgeous Edwardian peridot 9ct yellow gold stud earrings, have the romance of the Edwardian era in the design of early Art Deco très chic.
 Peridot is a stone that symbolises fertility, creativity, love & protection.
-These babes can be converted.
+They have been converted to studs from screw-ons for that extra security and ease of use.